docker/docs/content/guides/docker-concepts/getting-started/build-and-push-first-image.md

 > everything needed to run a process.
 In this case, it will contain a Node environment,
 > the backend code, and the compiled React code.
 >
-> Anywhere a container is run using the image, it will then be able to run the application as
+> Any machine that runs a container using the image, will then be able to run the application as
 > it was built without needing anything else pre-installed on their machine.
 >
 > A `Dockerfile` is a text-based script that provides the instruction set on how to build